 Schrank Hall.
-Named for Harry P. Schrank, longtime member and chairman of UA's Board of Trustees, this complex, which adjoins Auburn Science and Engineering Center, is composed of two academic structures and a parking deck.
-Schrank Hall North contains space for the Counseling, Testing and Career Center (including Placement Services), some Civil and Mechanical Engineering faculty offices and research space, a College of Engineering minority students study area, the Biology lab and Learning Resource Center, Engineering and Science Tech Drafting labs, and general purpose classroom space.
-Schrank Hall South provides facilities for the School of Family and Consumer Sciences, the Community and Technical College's Engineering and Science Technology Department, and the Army and Air Force ROTC units.
+Named for Harry P. Schrank, longtime member and chairman of UAs Board of Trustees, this complex, which adjoins Auburn Science and Engineering Center, is composed of two academic structures and a parking deck.
+Schrank Hall North contains space for some Civil and Mechanical Engineering faculty offices and research space, a College of Engineering minority students study area, the Biology lab and general purpose classroom space.
+Schrank Hall South provides facilities for the School of Family and Consumer Sciences.

 Spicer Hall.
-This major student services building houses the Registrar's Office, Academic Advisement Center, the Office of Student Financial Aid, University College, the Office of Services for Students with Disabilities, and the Student Assistance Center, as well as the Parking Systems office, and offices for the University Controller, the University Auditor and External Auditor, the Cashier's Office, and the Loans, Receivables Office.
+This major student services building currently houses the Registrar's Office, Academic Advisement Center, the Office of Student Financial Aid, University College, the Office of Services for Students with Disabilities, and the Student Assistance Center, as well as the Parking Systems office, and offices for the University Controller, the University Auditor and External Auditor, the Cashier's Office, and the Loans, Receivables Office.
+All offices are scheduled to move to the ISAS Building at 185 East Mill Street by January 2002.